-The first section of the Devil’s Garden trail takes you to Landscape Arch and is one of the best short hikes in Arches National Park that takes you to Landscape Arch, one of the longest stone spans in the world.
+The first section of the Devil’s Garden trail takes you to Landscape Arch and is one of the best short hikes in Arches National Park.
+Landscape Arch is notable as one of the longest stone spans in the world.
 Almost anyone of any age and ability will be able to enjoy the kid-friendly hike along the flat & easy Landscape Arch trail.

 At a minimum, it’s worth the drive to this most northern section of Arches National Park to see the Landscape Arch – it’s massive!

 In total, we were able to hike 5.4 miles (8.7 km) on the Devil’s Garden trail with our kids.
-It was an easy hike and wasn’t overly challenging, if anything it just became a bit long for the kids.
+It was an easy hike and wasn’t overly challenging, but it was a bit long for the kids.
 We still had an enormously good time enjoying the incredible scenery on these Arches National Park hiking trails.

 Facilities: There are washrooms and a water station at the Devil’s Garden trailhead.

 5 Easy Hikes in Arches National Park

 In addition to the longer hikes discussed above, there are many excellent easy hikes in Arches National Park to a wide variety of natural arches.
-If you are visiting Arches National Park with a toddler, many of these are easy walks that will be completely doable.
+If you are visiting Arches National Park with a toddler, many of these are short & easy walks that are perfect for hiking with a toddler.

 Here are best easy hikes in Arches National Park:

 1. Park Avenue Trail

 It’s easy to drive right past this hike near the Arches National Park entrance, but that is a mistake; Park Avenue trail is an Arches National Park must-do hike.

 The Park Avenue trail is one of Arches National Parks easy hikes.
-It runs through the gap between two absolutely massive stone walls (check out the shadow in Google Maps satellite view).
+It runs through a gap between two absolutely massive stone walls (check out the shadow in Google Maps satellite view).
 Some of the stone walls are straight up, providing a really amazing effect.
 You’ll feel so small on this easy Arches hike walking beneath these giants.